Saturday, August 30, 2014

 John Rich was probably born between 1789 and 1794, since he was listed as age 47 in the 1841 census, age 58 in the 1951 census, age 70 in the 1861 census, and age 79 in his burial record in June 1868.

-The parents of John Rich are not known with assurance.
-They are probably William and Betty (Noad) Rich of Trowbridge, who resided there.
+The parents of John Rich are not known with complete assurance.
+They are highly likely to be William and Betty (Noad) Rich of Trowbridge, who resided there.
 A John Rich was baptized in St. James Church in Trowbridge on 14 November 1790[1].

 This John Rich is the only male with surname Rich born between 1785 and 1795 residing in Hilperton in the 1841, 1851 and 1861 Census returns.